polkadot-developers/substrate-developer-hub.github.io/website/versioned_docs/version-1.0/tutorials/creating-your-first-substrate-chain.md

 ---
-title: "Creating Your First Substrate chain"
+title: Creating Your First Substrate chain
+id: version-1.0-creating-your-first-substrate-chain
+original_id: creating-your-first-substrate-chain
 ---

 This document will walk you through the steps required to duplicate the demo that [Gavin Wood presented at the 2018 Web3 Summit](https://youtu.be/0IoUZdDi5Is), showing off how you can build a Runtime Library for a Substrate Blockchain in less than 30 min.